Computer Information Systems - Network Administration (303E)

 Associate in Applied Science Degree

-The Network Administration Option prepares individuals to install, configure, and support an organization’s network.
+The Network Administration Option is intended to prepare individuals to install, configure, and support an organization’s network.
 The program covers knowledge and skills in computer information systems, operating systems and applications, network systems, and security.
 Graduates of this program may seek employment as an entry-level Network Administrator and related professions.
-Employees in such positions would maintain network hardware and software, monitor a network ensure network availability, perform necessary maintenance, and plan, coordinate, and implement network security measures.
+Employees in such positions would maintain network hardware and software, monitor a network to ensure network availability, perform necessary maintenance, and plan, coordinate, and implement network security measures.
 They may also supervise computer and network support specialists.
 Successful completion of this program may potentially lead to professional licensure.
 Licensure may be global, national, or state-specific.
 This program meets requirements for the State of Pennsylvania.
 Requirements for other states may vary.